exbotanical/shcripts/README.md

 * `git_bootstrap` - bootstrap a new git repository with .gitignore and README files
 * `sh_bootstrap` - bootstrap a new bash script with a formatted header, add execute permissions, launch in text editor
-* `headerize` - add formatted headers to a script of a variety of interpreters and environments...super flexible tool!!
+* `headerize` - add formatted headers to a script of a variety of interpreters and environments
 * `docker_clean` - stop all running processes for given Docker images; remove them, purge all resulting dangling images and volumes

 ##### <a name="hooks"></a> Git Hooks